-The student is required to utilize the ANGEL course site and participate in the online discussion of the internship.
+The student is required to utilize the D2L course site and participate in the online discussion of the internship.

 The student is required to submit portions of the following document three times during the term in which the internship takes place:

 - Internship Log: The student will maintain an on-going record of his/her activities for the internship.
-Further information regarding the internship log will be available on the ANGEL site.
+Further information regarding the internship log will be available on the D2L site.

 The student is required to submit the following documents upon completion of the internship:

-- Internship Report: Based upon the learning outcomes identified for the internship, the student will prepare a report discussing how those outcomes were (or were not) accomplished.
+- Internship Final Report: Based upon the learning outcomes identified for the internship, the student will prepare a report discussing how those outcomes were (or were not) accomplished.
 This report is submitted via a D2L Dropbox.

 - Additional Requirements: The student may be required to submit supplemental materials such as written reports, bibliographies or reading lists, portfolios or samples of professional work to demonstrate achievement of their learning outcomes.

-The Internship must be completed within the semester the student has registered for LIBR 294; dates for submission of the required Internship documents will be posted on ANGEL.
+The Internship must be completed within the semester the student has registered for LIBR 294.
 With prior approval, a student may begin the Internship prior to the beginning of the semester, but under no circumstances will be permitted to begin more than three weeks prior to the official first day of classes.
 Students are expected to do some internship work every week of the term and are not permitted to end their internship early.
 Concentrating hours may result in lost credit.

 Textbooks and Readings